robotom/reed-switch-NC-script/README.md

         $ chmod +x /magc.py # make executable
         $ sudo nano etc/rc.local

-   Just above the “exit 0” line, add a path to magc.py. # place this file wherever you want.
+   Just above the “exit 0” line, add a path to magc.py.
+Place the script wherever you want.

    You can also add a delay in there.
 This may be needed because sometimes the system doesn’t initiate all of the GPIO’s at        once at boot… so your script may be only partially fulfilled.
 The 10 seconds just gives it a chance to catch up and actuate    both at once.